sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-spec/keyValue.md

 pagination_label: Key Value
 sidebar_label: Key Value
 keywords: ['connectivity', 'connectors','connector-spec', 'keyValue']
-description: Details on using the Key Value item
+description: Details on using the key value item
 slug: /docs/saas-connectivity/connector-spec/key-value
 tags: ['Connectivity', 'Connector Spec']
 ---

-## How to use the Key Value type in the connector spec
+## How to use the key value type in the connector spec
-You can use the keyValue type to allow a user to enter multiple key value items in a single entry box.
-An example of implementing this is below
+You can use the `keyValue` type to allow users to enter multiple key value items in a single entry box.

+This is an example implementation:

-### Example Key Value item type
+### Example key value item type

 ```javascript
 {